|The following is a compilation of just about ALL

 We are very satisfied with our VWs.
 I have 495 hours on mine and it's never missed a lick through rain and really hot weather.
 Mark and I are the only ones who have had to make forced landings and that was not the engine's fault.
 (Blocked fuel line on Mark's, empty fuel tank on mine.)
 If we had to do it over, we'd do it with VWs again.
 We're not pushing them at all at 2650 rpm cruise and they run cool in the hottest of weather.
 A good pressure cowling is the key.

-assorted plumbing is 147-153lbs depending on different configurations.
-Glenn Huff is
+carb and assorted plumbing is 147-153lbs depending on different configurations.
+Glenn Huff

 If you don't want to build your own engine from scratch, we would recommend contacting Great Plains engines.
 They offer a quality product at "reasonable" prices.
 Phone 1-402-493-6507.
 (Good guys!)